Sanbroh/QHacks2023/README.md

 Kevin Liang, Michael Han, Brett McGonagal, Thomas Tesselaar

 ## Running the code
-To run the code, first make sure all dependencies are installed.
+To run the code, first get the code from GitHub and then make sure all dependencies are installed.
 You will need installed:
 1. a newer version of python
 2. the openai api, and
 3. flask<br>